ACT4 CALL NOW OPEN FOR APPLICATIONS

 • Project Execution: Successful applicants are required to enter into a legal agreement with their respective national/regional funding organizations (e.g., Alberta companies with ERA, Norwegian companies with RCN, etc.).
 For each approved project, the entire consortium of applicant partners must have a signed agreement detailing the internal organization and management of the consortium, intellectual property arrangements, and settlement of internal disputes.

-Projects will be evaluated based on three primary criteria, in addition to national/regional funding organization criteria:
+Projects were evaluated based on three primary criteria, in addition to national/regional funding organization criteria:

 • Excellence: dealing with the overall fit within the scope of the call, credibility of the technology, scientific merit, ambition and innovation potential, trans-national cooperation within the CCUS community, and relevance and clarity of overall objectives.